LRAShM (missile): Development

 The LRAShM missile is being developed at the Dr. A. P. J. Abdul Kalam Missile Complex in Hyderabad with other DRDO laboratories and industry partners.
-The Vehicle Research and Development Establishment (VRDE) assigned the responsibility for developing the dummy article to simulate load and force on the vehicle during trials to Sterling Techno-Systems, a private sector business based in Pune.
+The Vehicle Research and Development Establishment assigned the responsibility for developing the dummy article to simulate load and force on the vehicle during trials to Sterling Techno-Systems, a private sector business based in Pune.
 The aerodynamic characterization research was conducted at the 1.2m Trisonic Wind Tunnel Facility of the National Aerospace Laboratories.
+The programme is being led by Project Director A Prasad Goud.
+By 2 February 2026, two developmental trials were completed with the third expected to be conducted soon.
+The initial variant of the missile was showcased publicly for the first time at the Delhi Republic Day parade in 2026.
+In April, DRDO Chairman Samir V Kamat indicated that the missile has reached an advanced stage of development, and more development flight trails were to occur later.